Zapable OTO 1 to 3 OTOs’ Links Here

 Creating a Risk Register

-A risk register is a central repository that documents all identified risks, their probability and impact assessments, and the corresponding risk mitigation strategies.
-It serves as a reference tool for tracking and managing risks throughout your organization.
+A risk register is a database that shows the identified risks, their probability, and the assessments of their potential impacts and the corresponding risk mitigation strategies.
+It is a kind of log used to track and manage the risks within the organization.

 Implementing Risk Controls

-Risk controls are measures or actions taken to mitigate or manage identified risks.
-These can include process changes, system enhancements, additional training, or the implementation of new policies and procedures.
+Risk controls refer to the processes or the actions taken by the management to reduce or handle the identified risks.
+Such actions may include process changes, system improvements, additional training, or a change in policy and procedure implementation.

 Establishing Monitoring and Reporting Systems